Marvalero/LearningRuby/README.md

   - Execution: actually handle the request and provide a response.

 To create a middleware, we have to define methods initialize(app) and call(env).
 In call method we could do some tasks and then do @app.call(env) to return the control to rack.
 Then, we will use "use" to set the middleware we want to use before run an app.

+To avoid manipulate [status, headers, body, Rack provides a couple of convenience classes, Rack::Request and Rack::Response, to make life a little bit easier.

+  - Rack::Request wraps an env hash and provides you with convenience methods for pulling out the information you might need.
+  - Rack::Response is complementary to Rack::Request, and gives you a more convenient way to construct a response.

 ### Searching a method